LOVE THE TRAILS? Help out and

 The BTC Trail Builder Awards scheme has been developed by the association to help create structure, enhance safety and assure quality in its volunteer trail work.

-The scheme is being piloted in 2022 as part of a wider plan to deliver youth and adult training and qualification opportunities.
+The scheme is currently being piloted as part of a wider plan to deliver youth and adult volunteer training and qualification opportunities.
 To find out more click here

 The links to the facebook albums below show some of original trails work undertaken last decade to get the current quality trails established.